-Dalton, K. (2010) Leadership and Management Development: Developing Tomorrow's Managers.
-Harlow: Pearson.

-de Haan, E. and Kasozi, A. (2014) The Leadership Shadow: How to Recognize and Avoid Derailment, Hubris and Overdrive.
-London: Kogan Page.

-- Flinn, K. (2011) Making Sense of Leadership Development: Reflections on my Role as a Leader of Leadership Development Interventions.
-University of Hertfordshire, unpublished thesis. - Flinn, K. and Mowles, C. (2014) A Complexity Approach to Leadership Development: Developing Practical Judgement.
-Leadership Foundation for Higher Education stimulus paper. - Freire, P. (2000) Pedagogy of the Oppressed.
-London: Bloomsbury Publishing. - Glasl, F. (1999) Confronting Conflict: A First Aid Kit for Handling Conflict.
-Stroud: Hawthorn Press. - Gold, J., Thorpe, R. and Mumford, A. (2010) Leadership and Management Development (5th edn).
-London: Chartered Institute of Personnel and Development. - Grant, A. (2008) In R. Stacey and D. Griffin (Eds) Complexity and the Experience of Values, Conflict and Compromise in Organisation.
-Abingdon: Routledge. - Griffin, D. (2002) The Emergence of Leadership: Linking Self-Organisation and Ethics.
-London: Routledge. - Groot, N. (2005) Senior Executives and the Emergence of Local Responsibilities in Large Organisations: A Complexity Approach to Potentially Better Results.
-University of Hertfordshire, unpublished thesis. - Halpern, B. L. and Richards, R. (2012) 'Mastering the Art of Leadership: An Experiential Approach from the Performing Arts'.
+- Dalton, K., 2010.
+Leadership and Management Development: Developing Tomorrow's Managers.
+Pearson. - de Haan, E. and Kasozi, A., 2014.
+The Leadership Shadow: How to Recognize and Avoid Derailment, Hubris and Overdrive.
+Kogan Page. - Flinn, K., 2011.
+Making Sense of Leadership Development: Reflections on My Role as a Leader of Leadership Development Interventions.
+University of Hertfordshire, unpublished thesis. - Flinn, K. and Mowles, C., 2014.
+A Complexity Approach to Leadership Development: Developing Practical Judgement.
+Leadership Foundation for Higher Education.
+Stimulus Paper. - Freire, P., 2000.
+Pedagogy of the Oppressed.
+Bloomsbury Publishing. - Glasl, F., 1999.
+Confronting Conflict: A First Aid Kit for Handling Conflict.
+Hawthorn Press. - Gold, J., Thorpe, R. and Mumford, A., 2010.
+Leadership and Management Development (5th edn).
+Chartered Institute of Personnel and Development. - Grant, A., 2008.
+In R. Stacey and D. Griffin (Eds) Complexity and the Experience of Values, Conflict and Compromise in Organisation.
+Routledge. - Griffin, D., 2002.
+The Emergence of Leadership: Linking Self-Organisation and Ethics.
+Routledge. - Groot, N., 2005.
+Senior Executives and the Emergence of Local Responsibilities in Large Organisations: A Complexity Approach to Potentially Better Results.
+University of Hertfordshire, unpublished thesis. - Halpern, B. L. and Richards, R., 2012.
+Mastering the Art of Leadership: An Experiential Approach from the Performing Arts.
 In S. Snook, N. Nohria and R. Khurana (Eds) The Handbook of Teaching Leadership: Knowing, Doing and Being.
-London: Sage. - Larsen, H. (2008) Spontaneity and Power.
-Saarbruken: VDM Verlag Dr. Muller. - Mead, G. H. (1934) Mind, Self, and Society.
-Chicago, IL: University of Chicago Press. - Rae, J. (2011) A Study of the Use of Organisational Theatre: The Case of Forum Theatre.
-Durham University, unpublished doctoral dissertation. - Rae, J. (2013) 'Facilitating learning spaces in forum theatre'.
-European Journal of Training and Development, 37(2): 220-236.
-Shaw, P. (2002) Changing Conversations in Organizations: A Complexity Approach to Change.
-London: Routledge. - Shiel, M. (2005) In D. Griffin and R. D. Stacey (Eds) Complexity and the Experience of Leading Organizations.
-London: Routledge. - Snook, S., Nohria, N. andKhurana, R. (Eds) (2012) The Handbook of Teaching Leadership: Knowing, Doing and Being.
-London: Sage. - Stacey, R. and Griffin, D. (Eds) (2008) Complexity and the Experience of Values, Conflict and Compromise in Organisation.
-Abingdon: Routledge. - Stacey, R. D. and Mowles, C. (2016) Strategic Management and Organisational Dynamics: The Challenge of Complexity to Ways of Thinking about Organisations (7th edn).
-Harlow: Pearson. - Tourish, D. (2013) The Dark Side of Transformational Leadership: A Critical Perspective.
-Hove: Routledge. - Wenzel, E. (2011) An Exploration of Mutual Processes of Recognition in Organization Development Initiatives from the Standpoint of a Practising Consultant.
+Sage. - Larsen, H., 2005.
+Spontaneity and power: Theatre improvisation as processes of change in organizations. - Mead, G. H., 1934.
+Mind, Self, and Society.
+University of Chicago Press. - Olivier, R. and Verity, J., 2008.
+'Rehearsing tomorrow's leaders: the potential of mythodrama'.
+Business Strategy Series, 9(3): 138-143. - Rae, J., 2011.
+A Study of the Use of Organisational Theatre: The Case of Forum Theatre.
+Durham University, unpublished doctoral dissertation. - Rae, J., 2013.
+'Facilitating learning spaces in forum theatre'.
+European Journal of Training and Development, 37(2): 220-236. - Shiel, M., 2005.
+In D. Griffin and R. D. Stacey (Eds) Complexity and the Experience of Leading Organizations.
+Routledge. - Snook, S., Nohria, N. and Khurana, R., (Eds) 2012.
+The Handbook of Teaching Leadership: Knowing, Doing and Being.
+Sage. - Stacey, R. and Griffin, D., (Eds) 2008.
+Complexity and the Experience of Values, Conflict and Compromise in Organisation.
+Routledge. - Stacey, R. D. and Mowles, C., 2016.
+Strategic Management and Organisational Dynamics: The Challenge of Complexity to Ways of Thinking about Organisations (7th edn).
+Pearson. - Tourish, D., 2013.
+The Dark Side of Transformational Leadership: A Critical Perspective.
+Routledge. - Wenzel, E., 2011.
+An Exploration of Mutual Processes of Recognition in Organization Development Initiatives from the Standpoint of a Practising Consultant.
 University of Hertfordshire, unpublished thesis.